CSU-CompSci-CS163-4/PracticalOptionKnightFight/README.md

 ## Turning In
 Turning in your code.
 You must submit through zybooks, and even if the file doesn't have anything in it besides the class definition, you will still need to submit it.
 This is required by the autograder.

-As this is a **summative** assignment you get 10 (5+5) submission attempts only.
+As this is a **summative**
+assignment you get 10 (5+5) submission attempts only.
 5 submission attempts will be in Part 1, and 5 submission attempts will be in Part 2.
-You can turn in  Part 1 late without penalty, **but** Part 2 will have a hard cutoff due to finals week deadline restrictions.
+You can turn in  Part 1 late without penalty, **but** both parts will have a hard cutoff due to finals week deadline restrictions.

 Testing becomes extremely important before submitting.
 We even encourage you to share the code you use for testing (only your _test_ code) in MS Teams.